What is creatine?

 Should I be using creatine?

-Creatine has been the controversial subject of many tests, studies and research.
+Creatine has been the subject of many tests, studies and research, making it one of the most widely studied supplements in the world.
 If you're after an effective supplement to assist in extra power/ reps – creatine is it!
 Just remember, like all supplements, it should be combined with a healthy diet and training.
 If you’re in doubt about whether creatine is right for you, speak to a certified trainer or fitness professional.